“How I paid off $20,000 in student loans working part-time…in just 8 months!”

 2 Years After Graduating

 I finally found permanent employment at a media company after an entire year of struggling.
-Best part was I actually scored a decent salary – thank you LinkedIn!
+The best part was I actually scored a decent salary – thank you LinkedIn!
 I was hired because I had an eclectic combination of technical & design skill on media platforms I picked up during high school.
-My research based college education had zero real world applications outside of a controlled lab setting.
+My research based college education had zero real-world applications outside of a controlled lab setting.
 The lab jobs were almost always in the East Bay and at a lower salary ($21/hour) than a media job that congregated within the city of San Francisco ($27/hour).